capawesome-team/capacitor-firebase/packages/authentication/README.md

   // the flow on the same device where they started it. const emailLink = window.location.href;
-  // Confirm the link is a sign-in with email link. await FirebaseAuthentication.isSignInWithEmailLink({
+  // Confirm the link is a sign-in with email link. const result = await FirebaseAuthentication.isSignInWithEmailLink({
     emailLink,
-  })
+  });
+  if (
+    result.isSignInWithEmailLink
+  ) {
     let email = window.localStorage.getItem('emailForSignIn');
     if (!email) {
       // User opened the link on a different device.
 To prevent session fixation
       // attacks, ask the user to provide the associated email again. email = window.prompt(
         'Please provide your email for confirmation.',
       );
     }
     // The client SDK will parse the code from the link for you. const result = await FirebaseAuthentication.signInWithEmailLink({
       email,
       emailLink,
     });
     // Clear email from storage.
     window.localStorage.removeItem('emailForSignIn');
     return result.user;
+  } else {
+    alert('emailLink is invalid.');
+  }
 };

 const signInWithFacebook = async () => {